What is a Wrongful Death case?

 Obviously, every wrongful death case contains complicated factual, legal, and medical issues.
 Because of this, it is important that you discuss your case with an experienced wrongful death attorney as soon as possible.

 If your family has suffered the loss of a loved one due to a negligent or violent act of another, call one of our experienced wrongful death lawyers at Ogg, Murphy & Perkosky at (412) 471-8500, or send us a message through this page.
-The attorneys at Ogg, Murphy & Perkosky have recovered over $100,000,000 dollars on behalf families throughout Western Pennsylvania who have wrongfully lost a loved one.
+The personal injury attorneys at Ogg, Murphy & Perkosky have recovered over $100,000,000 dollars on behalf families throughout Western Pennsylvania who have wrongfully lost a loved one.
 Call us now.
 We are almost always available and there is never a fee unless we make a financial recovery for your family.